-Another scenic day on the road, it made me happy to be on the bike.
-What little breeze there was, was just enough to prevent us from totally burning up.
-We once again sweated buckets.
-We still arrived in Savanakket early enough to look around for a room at a leisurely pace, do some shopping as well as some internet.
-Before unpacking Ernest went off to look for spares for his worn-out bike, but to no avail.
+It was a lovely rural and scenic ride to Savannakhet, with tiny settlements and roadside markets, and it was a pleasure to be out on the bike.
+What little breeze there was, was just enough to cool us down but, still, I sweated buckets.
+Upon arrival in Savannakhet, there was still enough time to look around for accommodation at a leisurely pace.
+Before unpacking, Ernest went in search of spares for his bike, but to no avail.

-With the majority of the population being Buddhist, it is now also easier to find vegetarian food.
-I made good use of this luxury and found myself a decent plate of food for the total sum of R5,00.
-Sticky rice appears to be the main staple here and is eaten with every meal.
-Rice boiled in a banana leaf is also available absolutely everywhere.
+With much of the population being Buddhist, it was easier to find vegetarian food than in Vietnam.
+I made good use of this luxury and found myself a decent plate of food for a pittance.
+Sticky rice appeared to be the main staple and was eaten with every meal.
+Rice boiled in a banana leaf was also popular.

-Once again I got a sim card for my phone, but as was the case in Vietnam, I seem to be able to send an sms but can’t receive any.
+Once again, I bought a SIM card but, as was the case in Vietnam, it seemed one could send SMSs but not receive any.

 23 August - Tha Khaek

-Lo and behold, would I not meet Ernest at one of the three guesthouses in this tiny village.
-Probably not as strange as that was about the only place to stay within a stretch of 200km.
-I could tell that he was not all that impressed with my arrival, but I was too exhausted to care.
+Lo and behold, would Ernest not be at the same guesthouse.
+Probably not unusual as it was about the only place to stay within a stretch of 200 kilometres.
+None were thrilled to see the other, but I was too exhausted to care.
+Never a dull moment.

 25 August - Vieng Kham